-- 1.3.2 Marine dredged sand and gravel is landed along with crushed rock.
-Together these wharves are operating well within their combined capacity of 4.30 Mtpa and so there may be potential to increase throughput in response to market demand. - 1.3.3 Two of the wharves, at Cliffe and the Isle of Grain, have associated rail depots which allow for export, and import, of aggregate by rail.
-The rail depot serving Cliffe is located just outside of the Medway area in Gravesham borough and is safeguarded by the Kent Minerals and Waste Local Plan.
-Medway's wharves are amongst the largest in Kent and Medway and have the greatest capacity. - 1.3.4 Approximately 25% of all imports of Marine Dredged Sand and Gravel to wharves in the South East are landed via the wharves in Medway.
+- 1.3.4 Approximately 25% of all imports of Marine Dredged Sand and Gravel to wharves in the South East are landed via the wharves in Medway.
 A significant (strategically important) quantity of crushed rock is also imported to Medway wharves.
-The imported sand and gravel and crushed rock is largely distributed to London and other areas of the south east by road and rail.
+The imported sand and gravel and crushed rock is largely distributed to London and other areas of the South East by road and rail.
 The scale of the importation makes Medway's wharves of regional and national significance. - 1.3.5 Some marine won soft sand has been landed at wharves in Medway though this has been sporadic and in relatively small quantities.
-It is possible that the demand for soft sand in the south east will increasingly need to be met by imports from marine won sources due to its scarcity and moreover by constraints on its extraction.
+It is possible that the demand for soft sand in the South East will increasingly need to be met by imports from marine won sources due to its scarcity and moreover by constraints on its extraction.